-With the news that the proposed takeover has been given the green light, Sunderland fans have reason to be optimistic.
+Sunderland fans have reason to be optimistic after a change of ownership, giving the club a much needed change and hope for the future.
 Despite a relatively mixed season so far, the appointment of Lee Johnson, a new Sporting Director and a change of ownership suggests the club is taking a new direction.
 The resurgence of assist merchant McGeady and goal machine Wyke, could also help in their push for promotion.

 League One, like most leagues in world football, has been affected by Covid-19.
 Since December, numerous clubs suffered postponed fixtures due to the pandemic, but the table is now taking shape with Lincoln City taking the top spot currently, sitting on 53 points.
 The play-off places are still within reach of many, with just 5 points separating 6th and 12th.
 Despite a mixed start to the season, Sunderland are currently in 7th.
 After bringing in Lee Johnson and the appointment of new Sporting Director Kristjaan Speakman in December 2020, things could be looking up for the Black Cats.